-- Send a scanned copy to ISS.
+- Send a scanned copy to the Finance Office.
 In case you have already arrived in Wageningen you may hand in the completed form at the Student Front Desk in the Forum Building.

-- ISS will check it and if OK approve it and send it to the ABN-AMRO bank.
+- The Finance office will check it and if OK approve it and send it to the ABN-AMRO bank.

 - Within 2 weeks after filling in the form you will receive an email from the ABN-AMRO bank Wageningen inviting you to come to the bank shop to sign the contract.
 They will also inform you about the documents you need to bring*.

-*The bank shop will ask you for a summary from the Municipal Basic Administration (GBA) mentioning your BSN number.
-If your BSN number is not yet available, the bank will give another 2 months to submit the BSN number.
+*The bank shop will ask you for a summary from the Municipal Basic Administration (GBA) mentioning your BSN.
+If your BSN is not yet available, the bank will give another 2 months to submit the BSN.
 In case you do not submit the number within those 2 months, the bank will close your account.

 Living allowance through Wageningen University: